canmet-energy/btap_batch/README.md

  * [Elimination](docs/elimination.md): Examine theoretical maximum energy savings from each domain for a given model.
  * [Sensitivity](docs/sensitivity.md): Examine the energy and cost effect from each measure selected. (~100 measures)
  * [Latin-Hypercube-Sampling](docs/latin_hypercube_sampling.md): Sample the solution space with a given number of simulations
- * [Batch](docs/packages.md): When you wish to simply run a set of packages solution sets for comparison.
+ * [Batch](docs/packages.md): When you wish to simply run a few specific building scenarios for comparison.

 # Troubleshooting / FAQ